-The Civil Service Awards judges review the shortlists and select the winners in each of the awards categories.
-The judging panel comprises the following senior figures:
+Led by Sir Richard Heaton, the overarching awards champion, the moderating panel review the shortlists and select the winners in each of the awards categories.
+This final judging panel comprises of the following senior figures:

 Prior to becoming Permanent Secretary for MoJ, Richard was the Permanent Secretary for the Cabinet Office (from August 2012).
 He was also First Parliamentary Counsel (from February 2012).